lcpz/lain/imap.md

 [<- widgets](https://github.com/copycat-killer/lain/wiki/Widgets)

-Shows mail status in a textbox over IMAP protocol.
+Shows mail count in a textbox fetching over IMAP.

 	myimapcheck = lain.widgets.imap(args)

-New mails are notified through a notification like this:
+New mails are notified like this:

 	+--------------------------------------------+
 	| +---+                                      |